 BLACK MARKET DATA

-Whether it’s patient and employee records or insurance information, fraudsters assign high value to hospital data.
-“Compared to what a stolen credit card is worth, your healthcare and history is much more valuable to a fraudster,” says Mary Rosendahl, fraud education and risk management executive at Bank of America Merrill Lynch.
+Whether it’s patient and employee records or insurance information, cybercriminals assign high value to hospital data.
+“Compared to what a stolen credit card is worth, your healthcare and history is much more valuable to a fraudster,” says Mary Rosendahl, fraud education and risk management executive at Bank of America.
 She explains that a stolen credit card can be turned off immediately, but stolen medical records avoid detection for prolonged periods of time, enabling criminals to open credit accounts, obtain prescription drugs, medical services and devices and much more.

 MONITORING THIRD PARTIES

-Insurance companies, physicians’ offices, billing systems and other third-parties require continuous monitoring says Roger Boucher, market executive for healthcare financial solutions at Bank of America Merrill Lynch.
+Insurance companies, physicians’ offices, billing systems and other third-parties require continuous monitoring says Roger Boucher, market executive for healthcare financial solutions at Bank of America.
 Common transactions, such as claim reimbursements, are highly vulnerable to security breaches.
 “A healthcare organization should be asking, ‘Where is all my data going, and who is keeping an eye on it?’”
 Boucher says.

 National Treasury Executive